Forgetting is Everywhere: Thought experiments

 \begin{scenario}[Bayesian optimisation.]
 Consider a Bayesian optimiser that initially observes high objective values, then later finds a lower minimum.
 Its predictive distribution must update in response to the new observation.
 However, no previously acquired evidence has been discarded.
 This is a knowledge \emph{update}, not forgetting; naive comparisons of states may mistakenly classify this update as forgetting.

-\emph{Consistency verdict: no forgetting.} As in \Cref{par:surprising}, future updates are computed relative to the learner's current predictive distribution rather than the actual environment.
+\emph{Self-Consistency verdict: no forgetting.} As in \Cref{par:surprising}, future updates are computed relative to the learner's current predictive distribution rather than the actual environment.
 Because updates reflect the learner's own beliefs, encountering a new minimum does not imply a loss of prior information.
-In expectation, the futures distributions before and after $k$ updates remain identical, indicating that the learner has not forgotten. \end{scenario}
+In expectation, the futures distribution before and after $k$ updates is identical, indicating that the learner has not forgotten. \end{scenario}